Madaan & Co.

 Foreign companies planning to execute specific projects in India can set up a temporary project/site offices in India for carrying out activities only relating to that project.
 The Government of India has now granted general permission to foreign entities to establish project offices subject to specified conditions.

-For a foreign Investor in India it is very important to choose a right kind of business or corporate entity which best suits its purposes and takes care of liability issues and tax planning issues.
-Foreign Companies planning to do business in India should pay special attention to Entry Strategies in India for Foreign Investors and corporate structuring to save taxes to the best extent allowed by laws and international tax treaties.
+Note: For a foreign Investor in India it is very important to choose a right kind of business or corporate entity which best suits its purposes and takes care of liability issues and tax planning issues.
+Foreign Companies planning to do business in India should pay special attention to Entry Strategies & Tax Planning for Foreign Investors and corporate structuring to save taxes to the best extent allowed by laws and international tax treaties.

 Services Offered by Us

-Madaan & Co. has helped foreign companies in setting up there operations in India and other countries.
+Madaan & Co. has helped foreign companies, including USA Companies, in setting up their operations in India.
 A careful tax planning is required before opening a subsidiary, branch, joint venture, project office or liaison office in India.
-We can help you in corporate planning, corporate structuring and setting up in India and other countries.
-We have also helped US law firms in handling their India related legal work.
-We can help your law firm or company in setting up in India and other countries.
-Click here to Contact us
+Click here to Contact us for setting up company in India

 Contact us for: